 What makes these planters different???

 These planters contain native plants, perennials, and edibles.
 Many planters and pots you may encounter at parks and various establishments have annuals that are mainly for aesthetics and last for one season.
 The majority of the plants in these planters will last for multiple seasons.
 These plants are more resilient and require less watering and maintenance.
 They also support pollinators, like bees and butterflies.
-Did you know 1 out of every 3 bites of food exist because of pollinators?
+Did you know 1 out of every three bites of food exists because of pollinators?

 What are native plants?

-Native plants are naturally occurring plants that have existed in an specific area or region for thousands of years without human intervention.
+Native plants are naturally occurring plants that have existed in a specific area or region for thousands of years without human intervention.
 Native plants support other local species that are unique to the area.
 These species provide many important ecological services, such as providing food and shelter for local species, aiding in the pollination of other plants, mitigating the risk of flooding, improving our air and water quality, and storing carbon to reverse climate change.

 Below are some examples of native (perennial) plants:

 Perennials are plants that grow back every year.
 They die in the fall or winter, but their roots survive and grow back the following season.

 Annuals are plants that complete their life cycle in one growing season.
 For example, the seeds of the plant are planted in the spring, the plant grows, the flowers release seeds, and die after the frosts in the fall.